manuel-uberti/manuel-uberti.github.io/about.md

 way to a degree in Philosophy.
 I am also a cinephile, but I have [another blog](https://www.filmsinwords.eu) for that.

-[Get in touch](https://www.manueluberti.eu/contact/) if you want to know more, or if you are looking for a detailed curriculum vitae.
+[Get in touch](https://www.manueluberti.eu/contact/) if you want to know more or if you are looking for a detailed curriculum vitae.

 As for this website, it is powered by [Jekyll](https://jekyllrb.com/) and a modified version of [Pixyll](https://github.com/johno/pixyll).